 Wave-Particle DualityIn what sense can something be, at one and the same time, both a discrete particle (Werner Heisenberg) and a continuous wave (Erwin Schrödinger)?
-The information interpretation of quantum mechanics explains that the wave function is purely abstract immaterial information about where concrete material particles will be found statistically when a large number of particles are measured.
+This is a source of great confusion.
+The information interpretation of quantum mechanics argues that the wave function is purely abstract immaterial information about the probabilities where concrete material particles will be found statistically when a large number of particles are measured.
 Quantum waves are never seen.
 They are not "observables," which Heisenberg made his chief criterion for the new quantum mechanics.
 He declared that the electron orbits of the "old" quantum theory of the Bohr atom simply do not exist because they are not observable.
 Only the spectral lines of light given off by transitions between energy levels are observable, he said.
 Following the traditional Copenhagen Interpretation, many physicists today describe a quantum object as either a wave or a particle, depending on the free choice of the experimenter.
-Calculations by a physicist describing the evolution of a quantum system, an electron or a photon, for example, goes in two stages.
+But we will argue that the continuous "waves" are never observable except as averages over a larger number of discrete particles.
+The continuous waves are an idea, a mathematical invention, a calculation tool, that allows us to make amazingly accurate predictions about where discrete material particles will be found when we make experimental measurements.
+Information philosophy sees wave-particle duality as an example of the many dualisms seen in the ideal (noumenal) and material (phenomenal) worlds of ancient and modern philosophy.
+A physicist describing the evolution of a quantum system, an electron or a photon, for example, generally proceeds in two stages.
 Between measurements there is a wave stage in which the wave function explores all the possibilities available, given the configuration of surrounding particles, especially those nearby, which represent the boundary conditions for the Schrödinger equation of motion for the wave function.
 Because the space where the possibilities are non-zero is large, we say that the wave function (or "possibilities function") is nonlocal.
-Albert Einstein always hoped for a local "objective reality."
+Albert Einstein always hoped for a local "objective reality" and not what might seem merely "subjective" possibilities.
 The other stage is measurement, when the photon or electron interacts with one or more of the surrounding particles, including the measurement apparatus.
 At this point, one of the nonlocal possibilities may be "actualized" or localized.
-The quantum process raises deep metaphysical questions about possibilities, with their calculable probabilities, and the actualities.
+We can characterize the wave stage as "theory" and the measurement stage as "experiment."
+Theories are our ideas.
+Experiments are our interactions with the material world.
+When we "visualize" the quantum wave moving through space (in the time-dependent quantum theory) or even the "standing waves" we imagine (in the time-independent theory), there is absolutely no material or energy at all the positions in space.
+What we visualize in our minds is not "real."
+So we can also characterize the wave stage as the statistical or probabilistic or "possibilities" stage, where the experiment stage gives us "actualities" or "realizations."
+The quantum process raises deep metaphysical questions about possibilities, with their calculable probabilities, and their measurable actualities.
 Information about the new interaction may or may not be recorded.
 If the new information is irreversibly recorded, it may later be observed.
 It must be recorded before it can be observed.
 A "conscious observer" is not involved in the recording of the measurement.
 The recording of a measurement happens before the observer makes an observation.
-In modern physics, that can be days or weeks before the observation which requires lengthy calculations and "data reduction."
-When you hear or read that electrons are both waves and particles, you might think "either-or" - between measurements a wave of possibilities, then an actual particle.
-Or you might accept Einstein's deeply help belief that it is always a particle with a path, despite the practical impossibility of making measurements along the path.
-That a light wave might actually be composed of quanta (later called photons) was first proposed by Albert Einstein as his "light-quantum hypothesis."
-He wrote in 1905:
+In modern physics, that can be days or weeks before the observation which may require further lengthy calculations and "data reduction."
+When you hear or read that electrons are both waves and particles, you might think "either-or" - between measurements a wave of possibilities, at the measurement an actual particle.
+Or you might prefer Albert Einstein's deeply help belief that it is always a particle with a path and definite properties, despite the practical impossibility of making measurements everywhere along the path.
+That a continuous light wave might actually be composed of discrete quantum particles was first proposed by Einstein in 1905 as his "light-quantum hypothesis."
+He wrote:

 In accordance with the assumption to be considered here, the energy of a light ray spreading out from a point source is not continuously distributed over an increasing space but consists of a finite number of energy quanta which are localized at points in space, which move without dividing, and which can only be produced and absorbed as whole units.In 1909, Einstein speculated about the connection between wave and particle views: